benhar-dev/tchmi-file-select-on-server-dialog/README.md

 ## Overview

 This is a small example of creating a file selection dialog in the TwinCAT HMI API.
+Also be sure to check out this other great post by Jack Borelius found [here](https://www.linkedin.com/pulse/file-explorer-virtual-directory-jack-borelius/).

 ## Getting started